-EUR (standing for Esposizione Universale Roma) is a residential and business area of Rome.
+EUR is a residential and business area of Rome.
 The initial project was developped for the 1942 World Fair.
 It was supposed to celebrate the twentieth anniversary of PNF’s March on Rome, but the exhibition never took place due to World War II.
-The architecture is the execution of italian fascist ideology.
-It is widely inspired by Roman Imperial Town Planning and the project is mixing it with italian rationalism.
+The architecture is the execution of Italian fascist ideology, widely inspired by Roman Imperial Town Planning mixing it with Italian rationalism.

 For its first participation in the Venice Biennale, in 2018, the Vatican offered a clerical oasis as a pavilion.
 Divided into ten chapels, each one designed by a renowned architect.
 Inspired by the chapel in the wood by Gunnar Asplund, built in Stockholm in 1920, they aim to reflect what a chapel means in the 21st century.